Ransomware and Cyber InsuranceWhy is security always excessive until it's not enough?

 We come back to the question we had already asked.
 If we all know that paying for ransomware is financing these criminal groups, what should we do?
 Joshua Motta, CEO of Coalition, a USA cyber insurance company, gives us some insights that his own company always puts into practice.
 They demand compliance with specific prevention criteria by the companies that request their services.
 "In order to qualify for insurance, you shouldn’t be doing the types of things that are going to make you a target of a criminal actor," says the CEO.
 To do so, the insurance company itself trains its potential clients to strengthen their prevention practices.
 This may seem weird for an insurance company.
 It is not common for car insurance, for example, to teach how to drive to their potential customers before agreeing to concluding the deal.

-The infrastructure must be constantly and continuously tested.
+development.
+The infrastructure must be constantly and continuously

 We hope you have enjoyed this post!